 description: "The new application version to deploy"

-As a plan author, you may not want users to run your plan directly or know it exists.
+As a plan author, you might not want users to run your plan directly or know it exists.
 This is useful

 for plans that are used by other plans 'under the hood', but aren't designed to be run by a human.